helm/chart-testing/doc/ct_lint.md

 ### Options

 ```
       --all                            Process all charts except those explicitly excluded.
                                        Disables changed charts detection and version increment checking
       --chart-dirs strings             Directories containing Helm charts.
 May be specified multiple times
                                        or separate values with commas (default [charts])
       --chart-repos strings            Additional chart repos to add so dependencies can be resolved.
 May be
                                        specified multiple times or separate values with commas
       --chart-yaml-schema string       The schema for chart.yml validation.
 If not specified, 'chart_schema.yaml'
                                        is searched in the current directory, '$HOME/.ct', and '/etc/ct', in
                                        that order.
       --charts strings                 Specific charts to test.
 Disables changed charts detection and
                                        version increment checking.
 May be specified multiple times
                                        or separate values with commas
       --check-version-increment        Activates a check for chart version increments (default: true) (default true)
       --config string                  Config file
       --debug                          Print CLI calls of external tools to stdout (Note: depending on helm-extra-args
                                        passed, this may reveal sensitive data)
       --excluded-charts strings        Charts that should be skipped.
 May be specified multiple times
                                        or separate values with commas
+      --helm-repo-extra-args strings   Additional arguments for the 'helm repo add' command to be
+                                       specified on a per-repo basis with an equals sign as delimiter
+                                       (e.g. 'myrepo=--username test --password secret').
+May be specified
+                                       multiple times or separate values with commas
   -h, --help                           help for lint
       --lint-conf string               The config file for YAML linting.
 If not specified, 'lintconf.yaml'
                                        is searched in the current directory, '$HOME/.ct', and '/etc/ct', in
                                        that order
       --remote string                  The name of the Git remote used to identify changed charts (default "origin")
       --target-branch string           The name of the target branch used to identify changed charts (default "master")
       --validate-chart-schema          Enable schema validation of 'Chart.yaml' using Yamale (default: true) (default true)
       --validate-maintainers           Enable validation of maintainer account names in chart.yml (default: true).
                                        Works for GitHub, GitLab, and Bitbucket (default true)
       --validate-yaml                  Enable linting of 'Chart.yaml' and values files (default: true) (default true)
 ```

 ### SEE ALSO

 * [ct](ct.md)	 - The Helm chart testing tool

-###### Auto generated by spf13/cobra on 19-Dec-2018
+###### Auto generated by spf13/cobra on 22-Dec-2018